dreibh/hipercontracer/README.md

 # The HiPerConTracer Viewer Tool

-The HiPerConTracer Viewer Tool displays the contents of results files.
+The HiPerConTracer Viewer Tool displays the contents of a results file.

 ## Example
 ```